regorov/jpegcc/readme.md

 - Create RAM disk
 - Use RAM disk as shared storage
-- Split current jpegcc application to images downloader daemon and images processing.
-Because downloader part of application does not consumes memory and does not generate garbage.
+- Split current jpegcc application to images downloader daemon and images processing apps (similar to FaSS).
+Because downloader part of application does not consumes memory and does not generate garbage it can stay as daemon.

 Prague 2020